-A hero animation is simply a flying animation which takes place during transition of flutter app screens, when we navigate from one screen to another screen in flutter app.
-That’s the time where hero animations works.
+A hero animation is simply a flying animation that takes place during the transition of flutter app screens when we navigate from one screen to another screen in the flutter app.
+That’s the time when hero animations work.

 Demo